Is CBD legal in France?

 The Court thus notes in a sovereign manner that "according to the current state of " scientific knowledge ", and unlike tetrahydrocannabiol commonly known as THC , which is another cannabinoid from hemp, the CBD in question does not appear to have psychotropic or addictive effects, nor harmful effects on human health.

-Under these conditions, the Court considers that the French regulations are contrary to the free movement of goods, since the free movement of CBD cannot be called into question by specific legislation of a Member State insofar as it cannot be considered a narcotic.
+In these circumstances, the Court considers that the French regulations are contrary to the free movement of goods, since the free movement of CBD cannot be called into question by a particular legislation of a Member State insofar as it cannot be considered a narcotic.

 This latter assessment is a sovereign assessment of each Member State.

-That being said, the Court of Justice of the European Union gives two indications in this regard allowing it to be considered that in this case the French regulations could not claim the objective of protecting public health and thus constitute an exception to the principle of the free movement of goods.
+That being said, the Court of Justice of the European Union gives two indications in this regard which allow us to consider that in this case the French regulation could not claim the objective of protecting public health and thus constitute an exception to the principle of the free movement of goods.

-The Court thus notes firstly that the French marketing ban does not affect synthetic CBD which has exactly the same properties as natural CBD, which leads to the conclusion that French regulations would not be suitable for achieving, in a coherent and systematic manner, the objective of protecting public health.
+The Court notes firstly that the French marketing ban does not affect synthetic CBD which has exactly the same properties as natural CBD, which leads to the conclusion that French regulations are not adequate to achieve, in a coherent and systematic manner, the objective of protecting public health.

 Current situation:

-France, driven by Europe and the various court rulings, will finally clarify and concretely regulate the marketing of CBD.
-A draft law is currently being prepared and will once and for all confirm the legality of this molecule.
-Previous court cases have now made the sale of CBD completely legal in France, but great care must be taken to ensure that:
+France, pressured by Europe and various court rulings, will finally clarify and concretely regulate the marketing of CBD.
+A draft law is being prepared that will definitively establish the legality of this molecule.
+Previous legal cases have thus made the sale of CBD entirely legal in France; however, it is crucial to be very careful to:

-- the product you sell does not contain THC, or only in very small quantities (below 0.5%).
+the product you market does not contain THC, or only in very small quantities (below 0.5%).

 -Do not create confusion in the public mind between CBD and Cannabis, the marketing of which is strictly prohibited given its classification as a narcotic.

-CBD Gummies: Rich in CBD, a relaxing product, CBD gummies help soothe the nervous system and relax the body.
-The gummies are very easy to use; simply chew 1 to 2 CBD gummies to benefit from the benefits of CBD.
+Rich in CBD, these relaxing gummies help soothe the nervous system and relax the body.
+They are very easy to use; simply chew one or two gummies to experience the benefits of CBD.

-CBD Candies: Available in honey flavor and four sugar-free flavors (mint, blackcurrant mint, and apple), CBD candies are truly delicious treats that melt in your mouth to benefit from the relaxing effects of CBD.
-Their practical and fun format allows you to take them everywhere with you to enjoy a relaxing break at any time of the day.
+Available in honey flavor and four sugar-free flavors (mint, blackcurrant mint, and apple), CBD candies are truly delicious treats that melt in your mouth to enjoy the relaxing effects of CBD.
+Their convenient and fun format makes them easy to take with you everywhere for a relaxing break at any time of day.

-CBD Oils : Targeted for various goals (stress, sleep, and pain), these CBD oils are true allies in everyday life.
-Based on organic avocado and sweet almond oil, these CBD oils stand out from other oils on the market made from refined coconut oil (MCT oil).
-A few drops of oil are enough to relax very quickly.
+Targeted for various purposes (stress, sleep, and pain), these CBD oils are true allies for everyday use.
+Made with a base of organic avocado and sweet almond oil, these CBD oils stand out from other oils on the market that are made with refined coconut oil (MCT oil).
+Just a few drops of oil are enough to relax very quickly.

-Délicure CBD products are for adults only; pregnant women and people taking medication are advised to consult their doctor before use.
+Délicure's CBD products are intended for adults only; pregnant women and people on medication are advised to consult their doctor before use.